MiguelRBF/coordinate_systems/documents/2_script_files_folders.md

 Now empty.

 ## **2.4 src/coolpymap3D**
 Inside this folder you will find the modules used to do reference frames conversions.
+Python code.

 ```
 COORDINATE_SYSTEMS